Project Lifecycle - The Waterfall

 which you

-test your hypothesis and make adjustments as you go
+test your hypothesis and make adjustments as you go, you

-in order to achieve best results.
-I cannot think a single instance in whichsoftware
+Software is no different: It requires afeedback loopin order to achieve best results.
+I cannot think a single instance in whichsoftwareproduced withWaterfall managementwould be successful.

 Unless you have infinite time and money, of course.